Here's Who's On and Off the List of Trump's Most Likely VPs - ExBulletin

 Crucial quote

-Trump told Fox Business in January that the main criteria for choosing a vice president was someone who could be a good president. . . in case of emergency, adding that he will not announce a decision for a little while.
+Trump told Fox Business in January that the main criteria for choosing a vice president was someone who could be a good president. . . in case of emergency.

 Surprising fact